omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page1.md

 #### Configuring CLI Access

-To let our computer manage and use our AWS account, we have to configure it with the credentials of the user we just created for it.
+To let your computer manage and use your AWS account, we have to configure it with the credentials of the user you just created for it.
 First we need to install the AWS CLI utility using `pip`:

 `$ pip3 install --upgrade awscli`